Panic attack vs anxiety attack: 4 key differences to tell them apart

 By understanding the differences between panic and anxiety attacks, you can begin to develop strategies for managing them both more effectively and learn how to prevent future episodes from occurring.

-What causes Panic and Anxiety Disorders?
+What causes panic and anxiety disorders?

-Panic and anxiety disorders can be caused by a number of different factors, including genetic predisposition, psychological trauma or stress, and underlying medical conditions mental disorders.
+Panic and anxiety disorders can be caused by a number of different factors, including genetic predisposition, psychological trauma or stress, and underlying medical conditions or mental disorders.
 It is believed that a combination of biological and environmental factors can lead to the development of these disorders.

-Genetic Predisposition:
+Genetic predisposition:

-Psychological Trauma or Stress:
+Psychological trauma or stress:

-In some cases, individuals may experience anxiety due to underlying medical conditions such as thyroid disease or autoimmune diseases like lupus.
+In some cases, you may experience anxiety due to underlying medical conditions such as thyroid disease or autoimmune diseases like lupus.
 In addition, drug use (especially stimulants such as cocaine), alcohol abuse, lack of sleep, caffeine over-consumption, and chronic pain have all been linked to heightened levels of anxiety.

 Overall, while there is no single cause for developing an anxiety or panic disorder, it is important to recognize the potential triggers so that proper treatment measures can be taken.
 If you are experiencing symptoms related to either condition it is important to seek help from your doctor or mental health professional right away in order to begin managing your condition effectively.

-Treatment of Anxiety and Panic Disorders
+Treatment of anxiety and panic disorders

-Anxiety and Panic disorders are highly treatable.
+Anxiety and panic disorders are highly treatable.
 There are a variety of treatments available, and most people respond best to a combination of these options.

-Cognitive Behavioral Therapy (CBT):
+Cognitive behavioral therapy (CBT):

-Dialectical Behavioral Therapy (DBT):
+Dialectical behavioral therapy (DBT):

-Exposure Therapy:
+Exposure therapy:

-Exposure Therapy has been found to be particularly effective for those suffering from phobias, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), as well as generalized anxiety disorder (GAD).
+Exposure therapy has been found to be particularly effective for those suffering from phobias, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), as well as generalized anxiety disorder (GAD).

 Medication:

-Lifestyle Changes:
+Lifestyle changes:

 Also, avoiding stimulants such as caffeine can also be beneficial in reducing symptoms associated with anxiety and panic attacks.

-Additionally, focusing on getting adequate amounts of sleep each night is key – research shows that lack of sleep can heighten one’s own risk factors for these types of issues.
+Additionally, focusing on getting adequate amounts of sleep each night is key – research shows that lack of sleep can heighten your risk factors for these types of issues.
 Making sure you get enough rest every night can help keep your body balanced and functioning at its best so that it can better cope with stressful situations.

 It’s important to note that what works for one person may not work well for another.
 Everyone reacts differently to treatments and coping skills.
 It is normal to try popular calming methods and notice it doesn’t give you the desired result.
 That’s ok!
 There are many to choose from and you will find ones that work for you.